aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week12.rst

 * **Before class Monday:**

-  * Read *part* of the :ref:`Advanced Accumulation <list_comp_chap>` chapter (see below listed sections).
-Note that the sections assigned may reference the sections you are not assigned, but don't worry too much about that -- feel free to check them out if you think they will help your understanding.
-We will not cover that material in much detail, but we WILL cover the material in the assigned sections!
+  * Read about the :ref:`Facebook API <fb_api_exercises>`.
-  * Read the entire chapter on :ref:`Testing <test_cases_chap>`.
+  * Read the `Facebook Graph API overview <https://developers.facebook.com/docs/graph-api/overview>`_
+  * Read `this article <updatelink.com>`_ about OAUth and API authentication.

 * **Before class Wednesday:**

-	* Read the :ref:`Requests and OAuth <requests_oauthlib>` chapter on another, mechanical, way of accessing APIs that use the OAuth 1 protocol, and discusses paging results from API requests.
-	* NOTE: We do not have code pertaining to this chapter on Canvas yet but will discuss this, and other code, in the next couple lectures.
-	* Check out this link to the documentation on the `Tweepy library <http://pythonhosted.org/tweepy/api.html#tweepy-api-twitter-api-wrapper>`_.
-Don't worry about understanding it all, we'll discuss in class.

-* **By Sunday at 11:59 PM:**

-	* Submit your Problem Set 10 and your DYU 10 to Canvas
-  * **NOTE:** This is the last DYU that is required!
-However, if you missed any DYUs along the way, you have 1 more opportunity to submit DYUs pertaining to material we cover during the remainder of the semester, and/or material you come to new confusion / new understanding of during the process of completing the final project.
-More on this in class & announcement!
+  * Try out the `Facebook Graph API Explorer <https://developers.facebook.com/tools/explorer/>`_.
+You should try at least a couple different requests in the explorer and explore the resulting data (try copying it into jsoneditoronline.org!).
+  * Read about `Paging with the Facebook API <https://developers.facebook.com/docs/graph-api/using-graph-api#paging>`_, focusing on **Offset-based pagination**, which we will focus on in lecture / will discuss further on Wednesday.
+  * ``fbapi.py`` is not on Canvas -- focus at first on playing with the Graph explorer and understanding what's happening in the explained code.

 .. _problem_set_10:

 Problem Set
 -----------

+* Note that if you do not have a Facebook account, **you will need one for this unit.** However, it does not have to be real, it does not have to use your real name, and you can delete it when this class is over!
+If you do use Facebook, you do not have to share any of your personal data if you use your own account for this assignment.
+When we run your code, we will be seeing our own data, not yours.

-* Find files to download and instructions on Canvas at Files > Problem Sets > PS10 (when published).
-There are 2, but the `black_box.py` file need simply be saved in the same directory as your problem set file.
-You do not need to look at it and should not alter it at all.
+* Find files to download and instructions on Canvas at Files > Problem Sets > PS10

-* **You should submit** `to the Problem Set 10 assignment <updatelink.com>`_:
+* **You should submit `to the Problem Set 10 assignment <updatelink.com>`_:**

   * Your edited problem set file
+  * Your ``emo_scores.csv`` file
+  * Your cache file, ``506F17_PS10_caching.json``

 **In this problem set, you will:**

-* Use list comprehensions with mapping and filtering patterns to build new lists out of extant lists
+* Write a function to access and cache data from Facebook
+* Finish defining a class to hold/represent post data from Facebook
-* Use existing class definitions to create instances
+* Store data from Facebook in class instances
-* Write unit tests for code based on descriptions we give you, and find bugs in code we've provided by writing tests!
+* Do further data manipulation and write results to a CSV file